GallowayLabMIT/protocols/docs/training/onboarding/software_tips_and_tricks.rst

     Courtesy of `xkcd <https://xkcd.com/1179/>`__

 In file naming schemes, we typically use the ``YYYY-MM-DD`` format.
 The separators don't typically matter, you could use dashes or underscores or periods.
+(Most of the time, we use periods.)

-This date format is both unambiguous and also sorts well (e.g. a lexicographic/alphabetical sort sorts in the correct time order).
+This date format is both unambiguous and also sorts well (i.e., a lexicographic/alphabetical sort sorts in the correct time order).

-Finally, avoid using spaces in file and directory names!
-It's not a problem for most code, but it's just a good best practice that makes typing these paths in easier in a terminal.
+Finally, **avoid using spaces** in file and directory names!
+It's not a problem for most code, but it's a best practice that makes typing these paths in easier in a terminal.